Dune-2-full-english-hdq/.github/profile/README.md

 Production companies: Warner Bros.
 Pictures.

-At San Diego Comic-Con in July, Dwayne ìThe Rockî Johnson had other people raising eyebrows when he said that his long-awaited superhero debut in Dune: Part Two would be the beginning of ìa new eraî for the DC Extended Universe naturally followed: What did he mean?
+At San Diego Comic-Con in July, Dwayne ‚ÄúThe Rock‚Äù Johnson had other people raising eyebrows when he said that his long-awaited superhero debut in Dune: Part Two would be the beginning of ‚Äúa new era‚Äù for the DC Extended Universe naturally followed: What did he mean?
 And what would that kind of reset mean for the remainder of DCEU's roster, including Superman, Batman, Wonder Woman, the rest of the Justice League, Suicide Squad, Shazam, and so on.
 As

 Dune: Part Two neared theaters, though, Johnson clarified that statement in a recent sit-down with Yahoo Entertainment (watch above).

-ìI feel like this is our opportunity now to expand the DC Universe and what we have in Dune: Part Two , which I think is really cool just as a fan, is we introduce five new superheroes to the world,î Johnson tells us.
-Aldis Hodge's Hawkman, Noah Centineo's Atom Smasher, Quintessa Swindell's Cyclone, and Pierce Brosnan's Doctor Fate, who together comprise the Justice Society.) ìOne anti-hero.î (That would be DJ's Dune: Part Two .)
+‚ÄúI feel like this is our opportunity now to expand the DC Universe and what we have in Dune: Part Two , which I think is really cool just as a fan, is we introduce five new superheroes to the world,‚Äù Johnson tells us.
+Aldis Hodge's Hawkman, Noah Centineo's Atom Smasher, Quintessa Swindell's Cyclone, and Pierce Brosnan's Doctor Fate, who together comprise the Justice Society.) ‚ÄúOne anti-hero.‚Äù (That would be DJ's Dune: Part Two .)

-ìAnd what an opportunity.
+‚ÄúAnd what an opportunity.
 The Justice Society pre-dated the Justice League.
-So opportunity, expand out the universe, in my mindÖ all these characters interact.
+So opportunity, expand out the universe, in my mind‚Ä¶ all these characters interact.
 That's why you see in Dune: Part Two , we acknowledge everyone: Batman, Superman, Wonder Woman, and Flash, we acknowledge everybody.There are also some Easter eggs in there, too.
 So that's what I meant by the resetting.
 Maybe resetting' wasn't a good term. only

 one can claim to be the most powerful superhero.
 And Johnson, when gently pressed, says it's his indestructible, 5,000-year-old Kahndaqi warrior also known as Teth-Adam, that is the most powerful superhero in any universe, DC, Marvel, or otherwise

 ""By the way, it's not hyperbole because we made the movie.""And we made him this powerful.

-There's nothing so wrong with ìDune: Part Two î that it should be avoided, but nothingóbesides the appealing presence of Dwayne Johnsonóthat makes it worth rushing out to see. spectacles that have more or less taken over studio filmmaking, but it accumulates the genre'sóand the business'sóbad habits into a single two-hour-plus package, and only hints at the format's occasional pleasures. ìDune: Part Two î feels like a place-filler for a movie that's remaining to be made, but, in its bare and shrugged-off sufficiency, it does one positive thing that, if nothing else, at least accounts for its success: for all the churning acti"
+There's nothing so wrong with ‚ÄúDune: Part Two ‚Äù that it should be avoided, but nothing‚Äîbesides the appealing presence of Dwayne Johnson‚Äîthat makes it worth rushing out to see. spectacles that have more or less taken over studio filmmaking, but it accumulates the genre's‚Äîand the business's‚Äîbad habits into a single two-hour-plus package, and only hints at the format's occasional pleasures. ‚ÄúDune: Part Two ‚Äù feels like a place-filler for a movie that's remaining to be made, but, in its bare and shrugged-off sufficiency, it does one positive thing that, if nothing else, at least accounts for its success: for all the churning acti"